 Cash and Cash Equivalents are those funds kept on hand for operating and reserve funds.
 Investments and Board Designated Investments include certificates of deposit, U.S. Treasuries and funds invested in the State of Kansas Municipal Investment Pool.
-As of June 30, 2023, \$500,000 of Designated Investment is for the self-insurance program, and \$12,765,014 of Cash and Designated Investment was designated by the Topeka Metro Governing Board for capital improvements.
+As of June 30, 2024, \$500,000 of Designated Investment is for the self-insurance program, and \$12,671,794 was designated by the Topeka Metro Governing Board for capital improvements.